-Unless agreements contain hardcore restrictions, a safe harbour is provided by the De Minimis Notice of 30 August 2014 and the Vertical Block Exemption Regulation (VBER) (Regulation (EU) No. 330/2010).
-Agreements between non-competitors are safe if each party's market share does not exceed 15 per cent on any relevant market affected.
+Unless agreements contain hardcore restrictions, a safe harbour is provided by the De Minimis Notice of 30 August 2014 and the Vertical Block Exemption Regulation (VBER) (ex Regulation (EU) No. 330/2010, now updated because of the rise of internet sales and replaced by Regulation (EU) No. 720/2022, applying since 1 June 2022 for new agreements and from 1 June 2023 for existing agreements).
+Agreements between non-competitors are safe if each party's market share does not exceed 15 per cent in any relevant market affected.

 If one party's market share exceeds 15 per cent, but all market shares are below 30 per cent, the parties can agree upon a non-compete obligation during the contractual term for a maximum period of five years.
-This time limit does not apply if the products are sold on premises owned by the supplier or leased by the latter from third parties who are independent from the buyer.
+This time limit does not apply if the products are sold on premises owned by the supplier or leased by the latter from third parties who are independent of the buyer.
 In any case, the non-compete obligation cannot exceed the term for which the buyer is entitled to occupy the premises.
 Upon termination of the contractual term, a non-compete obligation involving a party with a market share exceeding 15 per cent, but without market shares exceeding 30 per cent, is valid if it is necessary to protect the know-how granted to the distributor and limited to competing products, to the distributor's premises and to a one-year term.